 We are using a new ESL curriculum called Confidence and Connections with many of our students.
 If you are assigned this curriculum, we suggest you watch this video by Intercambio, “Unlocking the Power of Confidence and Connections,” before you start tutoring to learn how to get the most out of these great books, while also getting some great ESL teaching tips.
 Confidence and Connections link

 Create a professional resume, cover letter, and references list quickly by simply entering basic information about yourself.
 Cypress Resume link

 Word Academy is a great tool/game, much like Free Rice, that you can download onto a smart phone.
 It’s a fun way for your students to learn vocabulary and practice spelling!
 Get the App for Android or Apple.

 Pronunciator provides both guided and self-directed instructions for 80 foreign languages, and ESL for 50 non-English languages, along with a Course Designer which allows for the creation and deployment of custom courses by educators.
-CLICK HERE
+Pronunciator link

 Literacy Action offers lots of supplemental materials and resources for tutors – both ESL and ABL.
-Please come by the office and check out our reading books, workbooks, games, vocabulary exercises, icebreakers, instructor books, CDs, pronunciation aids, and dictionaries.
+Please come by the office and check out our reading books, workbooks, games, vocabulary exercises, icebreakers, instructor books, CD’s, pronunciation aids, and dictionaries.
 Some of the materials are consumable and do not need to be returned; some are available to borrow and use; some are available to copy.
-We have lots of great materials!
 We can help with suggestions and recommendations for you and your student(s).

-If any of you are working with students on obtaining a driver’s license, this link will take to you to a helpful resource: http://cals.driving-tests.org/arkansas/
+If you are working with students on obtaining a driver’s license, this link will take to you to a helpful resource: CALS Driving Test link

 ProLiteracy’s Education Network